pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 - It is possible to update the definition of a placement policy with `ALTER PLACEMENT POLICY x LEADER_CONSTRAINTS="[+region=us-east-1]" FOLLOWER_CONSTRAINTS="{+region=us-east-1:1,+region=us-east-2:1}";` This is modeled on the statement `ALTER VIEW` (where the view needs to be redefined).
 When `ALTER PLACEMENT POLICY x` is executed, all tables that use this placement policy will need to be updated in PD.
 - The statement `DROP PLACEMENT POLICY` should execute without error.
 If any partitions currently use this policy, they will be converted to the policy used by the table they belong to.
 If any tables use this policy, they will be converted to the policy used by the database they belong to.
 If any databases use this policy, they will be converted to the default placement policy.
 This is modeled on the behavior of dropping a `ROLE` that might be assigned to users.
 - The statement `RENAME PLACEMENT POLICY x TO y` renames a placement policy.
 The `SHOW CREATE TABLE` output of all databases, tables and partitions that used this placement policy should be updated to the new name.
+- You can not use **both** a placement policy and direct assignment.
+If you alter specify both in a `CREATE TABLE` or `ALTER TABLE` an error will be returned.
+If you specify a `PLACEMENT POLICY` in an `ALTER TABLE` statement, it will unset other placement options ({FOLLOWERS,VOTERS,LEARNERS}=N, {FOLLOWER,VOTER,LEARNER}_CONSTRAINTS, CONSTRAINTS, PRIMARY_REGION, REGIONS, SCHEDULE).

 #### Advanced Placement

-The syntax `PRIMARY REGION="us-east-1" REGIONS="us-east-1,us-east-2"` is the recommended syntax for users, but it only works for supported labels.
+The syntax `PRIMARY_REGION="us-east-1" REGIONS="us-east-1,us-east-2"` is the recommended syntax for users, but it only works for supported labels.
 Consider the case where a user wants to allocate placement based on the label `disk`.
 Using constraints is required:

 ```sql